 • If that speed reaches 74 mph, Cindy will be a Category 1 hurricane.

 Even a tropical storm can pose a threat to lives and property — often resulting in heavy rainfall, wind damage, and flooding.

 A current hurricane often shares a name with a historic storm.
 Perhaps you’ve asked, “When did Hurricane Cindy hit?” or “What year was Hurricane Cindy?”

-“Cindy” has been the name of 11 tropical cyclones worldwide, used nine times in the Atlantic Ocean during what is often called the Atlantic Hurricane Season.
+Before this season, “Cindy” had been the name of 11 tropical cyclones worldwide, used nine times in the Atlantic Ocean during what is often called the Atlantic Hurricane Season.
 Cindy reached hurricane status in 1959, 1999, and 2005.
 However, Tropical Storm Cindy of 1963 is categorized as a Category 1 hurricane by some sources.